Three point shoot by Sara Giauro (Phard Vomero Napoli) during FIBA Europe Cup Women Finals 2005 (Photo Credit: Wikimedia Commons)

 A bank shot is when any shot made where the ball hits the backboard before heading into the net.

 To execute a bank shot, treat it as though you’re taking a jump shot but this time, aim slightly higher by shooting for the backboard.

 Jumping higher can also sometimes mean jumping slightly backwards when aiming for the basket to prevent defenders from blocking the shot.

-The slam dunk is one of the toughest feats in basketball.
+The dunk is usually the most spectacular shot and is one of the toughest feats in basketball.

-First, dribble towards the hoop and make a charge towards it when ready to execute the dunk.
+To execute a slam dunk, dribble and charge towards the hoop when ready to execute the dunk.

 Are you a parent looking to have your child pick up the sport of basketball?
-Whether to give your child an introduction to this fun team sport or raising his/her skill level up a notch, the ActiveSG Basketball Academy is designed to do just that.
+Whether to give your child an introduction to this fun team sport or to raise his/her skill level up a notch, the ActiveSG Basketball Academy is designed to do just that.

 Our qualified coaches from the top level of the game in Singapore will give your child a sound grounding in the fundamentals.
 While more advanced players can look forward to a pathway to expand their game, to find out more details or to register, visit this link here.